 How do I prepare for my blood test?

 Most blood tests do not require any special preparation.
 However, some blood tests require you to fast (not eat) beforehand for a certain amount of time.
 Your doctor will let you know if you need to fast before your test and for how long.

 When will my doctor receive my lab test results?

 Most lab test results are available within 24 hours.
 These are automatically sent to your physician electronically or by autofax.

 Home Blood Draw Program

 Catholic Health offers home blood draw services for patients who qualify for homebound patient plans.
-Call (716) 862-1142 to contact a staff member during office hours, Monday through Friday, 9 a.m. to 2 p.m.
+Have your physician contact an outreach staff member at (716) 862-1142 during office hours, Monday through Friday, 9 a.m. to 2 p.m.